 - Decimal – number that uses a decimal point followed by digits

-– Source side – weather the column is in Side 1 ($1) or Side 2 ($2) of the formula where it will be used.
-In case you perform operations only against one target side, we advise to use always $1.
+– Source side – this choice defines whether the column is in Side 1 ($1) or Side 2 ($2) of the formula where it will be used.
+In case you perform operations only against one target side, we advise you to use always $1.

-To create a new structure row, click on the “New row” button on top of the definition table in the BitCurb Crunch portal, or on “New structure row” link under the rule structure section in BitCurb Crunch Add-in.
+To create a new structure row, click on the “New row” button on the bottom of the definition table in the BitCurb Crunch portal, or on “New structure row” link under the rule structure section in BitCurb Crunch Add-in.

-Creating a new structure row in BitCurb Crunch portal will add a blank row in the structure definition table.
+Creating a new structure row in BitCurb Crunch portal will add a blank row in the structure definition list.
 You can then add the required information and save the new definition row:

 Once defined, the structure fields can be used in the definition of the body in the body text area.
-They become available in the $1 Side and $2 Side dropdowns.
+They become available in the drop-downs for $1 Side and $2 Side .

 Editor ribbon defines all functions and operations which can be applied in the formula.
-Formulas are grouped into sets based on their use:
+Formulas are grouped into sets based on their usage:

-If a command parameters count is a variable number, they are identified by “…”.
-The dots will need to be removed from the final formula and any additional parameters can be added with a comma separator between them:
+If a command can have multiple parameters and their number is not fixed, these parameters are identified by “…”.
+The dots will need to be removed from the formula expressions and any additional parameters can be added with a comma separator between them:

 Formula body text area

-The text editor for the formula body is where the formula can be defined.
-It is color-coded for easier identification of the different components and users can type in directly or append commands from the ribbon.
+The text editor for the formula body is the place, where the formula expression can be defined.
+It is color-coded for easier identification of the different components, and users can type in directly or append commands from the ribbon.

 There are few shortcuts that can be found useful when working with the formula body editor:

-- Double click will select the literal which has been clicked on.
+- Double click will select the part, which has been clicked on.
 This can be useful for replacing/deleting the selected section.

-- When typing a command in the text area directly you can press Ctrl + Space to trigger the intelligence.
-If there are more than one match found for the entered text, the options will be presented by a drop-down under the text.
+- When typing a command in the text area directly you can press Ctrl + Space to trigger the IntelliSense feature.
+If there are more than one match found for the entered text, the options will be presented by a drop-down displayed under the text.
 Otherwise the matching command will be placed immediately:

 Validating the formula body

-In case of an error, the first thing to check is the structure definition and if it corresponds to the values used in the formula body.
+In case of an error, the you should check the structure definition list and the names used in your formula body.

 Rule types in BitCurb